 Make sure employees who drive for work know what to do if they’re involved in an accident

-Hopefully you and your employees won’t ever have to worry about dealing with a car accident, but it's always best to be prepared.
+Hopefully, you and your employees won’t ever have to worry about dealing with a car crash, but it's always best to be prepared.

-Making sure your employees know what to do in the event of a collision can save you, and your employees, major hassles down the road.
+Making sure your employees know what to do in the event of a crash can save you, and your employees, major hassles down the road.

 This is not intended to serve as legal advice for individual fact-specific legal cases or as a legal basis for your employment practices.